 Established in 1881, Mavado unites Swiss heritage with modern design.
 Commonly referred to as an accessible fashion watch brand by watch enthusiasts, Movado has a wide range of watch collections with a vast range of functions and designs.
 Artistic and stylish, Movado watches have a loyal patron base across the world.

-Established by two friends who met at a fashion designing school and shared a passion for vintages watches, Olivia Burton was born in 2012.
+Established by two friends who met at a fashion designing school and shared a passion for vintage watches, Olivia Burton was born in 2012.
 Vintage-influenced designs adapted to blend with the latest catwalk trends, this watch brand developed timepieces with unique designs.
 The brand now has various collections in different color pallets and intricate hand illustrations.

 Scuderia Ferrari, with its prancing horse logo, has taken the racing world by storm.
 With its long-standing presence in the world of Formula 1, Scuderia Ferrari stands for performance, accuracy, and supremacy.
 The watch collections by this brand honor all the past victories and rich racing legacy through carefully designed distinct timepieces, embodying the essence of the brand.